 A Bucket Of Dim-Sims

-Another factor in my sense of dismay comes from the polity I live in.
+Another factor in my sense of dismay comes from our polity.
 Rarely do ideologically peripheral groups get elected to Australian legislatures to the extent they do overseas.
 If I were the citizen of another representative democracy (including many peaceful ones I would be happy to live in) then I would be more accustomed to my parliaments having a token smattering of everything from communists to fascists.
 I could wave my hand dismissively at them as mere political decoration.
 But with the return of One Nation to the Senate it seems Australia has gone mad.
 The media love this controversy and amplify everything Hanson says.
-And once that happens persons of conscience have to respond and take a stand.
+And once that happens, persons of conscience have to respond.
 The alternative is allowing prejudice to be given a veneer of respectability which in turn makes overt and damaging bigotry more commonplace.

 "Will the Member for Oxley please give me a bucket of dim-sims and a shit-load of soy."